 Why does Divine Mercy Care support Tepeyac OB/GYN financially?

-Tepeyac OB/GYN needs the financial aid of DMC for two reasons:
+Tepeyac OB/GYN needs the financial aid of DMC for a few reasons:

 - Tepeyac serves women in need.
 Approximately one in three pregnant patients are on some type of financial charity support.